Perea’s Tijuana Bar & Restaurant – Corrales, New Mexico

 Old-fashioned doesn’t just apply to traditional home-cooking.
 It’s part and parcel of the wonderful service provided to each and every guest.
 The Perea family is a genuinely warm and friendly bunch.
 Until September, 2005, perspicacious granddaughter Carina, an aspiring lawyer, waited on us during our every visit and became our favorite member of a genuinely warm and friendly family that makes each visit feel like a return home.
 Carina is now a mom with a degree who visits the restaurant as often as living in Bend, Oregon will allow.

-Fortuitously, the vivacious Mayling Garcia just happened to be looking for a job shortly after Carina’s departure and has now become a restaurant fixture.
+Fortuitously, the vivacious Mayling Garcia just happened to be looking for a job shortly after Carina’s departure and has now become a restaurant fixture, serving Perea’s faithful for a dozen years before striking out into the “real world.”
+Thankfully she’s back at Perea’s where she’s practically family.
 Mayling is a rare beauty in many ways, becoming one of only thirteen people (out of six billion) in the world to play the airmonica, an instrument invented by Benjamin Franklin.
 Mayling’s Web site includes a video clip from her appearance on “America’s Got Talent.”

 Serving lunch from 11AM to 2PM Monday through Saturday, this charming one-story adobe bar and restaurant features red chile that isn’t just red food coloring like in most restaurants; it’s ground from chile pods, flakes of which are visible on your entrees.
 The chile has bite without being acerbic, taste and bite without being overwhelmingly piquant (but has on occasion, been known to be hot enough to cause hiccups).
 Its chile is consistently among the very best chile in the Albuquerque area with the red chile usually being hotter than the green, and even when it’s not especially piquant, it’s always delicious.